 2. Cognitive Behavioral Therapy

-Cognitive-behavioral therapy (CBT) is a procedure with the involvement of negative and irrational thinking patterns which leads to maladaptive behaviors.
+Cognitive-behavioral therapy (CBT) is a procedure with the involvement of negative and irrational thinking patterns which lead to maladaptive behaviors.
 The therapist helps in the identification of negative thinking patterns and helps in replacing them with more rational and realistic thinking.

 As of now, there are no FDA-approved medicines for the treatment of fear of being without a phone.
 However, the therapist might prescribe anti-anxiety or antidepressants for addressing some of the symptoms.

 Coping Strategies for Nomophobia

 If you think you or your loved one are experiencing nomophobia, you must consult with a therapist first.
 After the consultation, you can follow these self-care strategies to cope with Nomophobia.